Dateline 2009: the world-historical situation

 In short, the stone-bronze transition was accompanied by a dark age, when the political, economic and social institutions of the stone age were broken down to make way for the building of new political, economic and social institutions more suited to the conditions of the bronze age.
 This is in accordance with the phoenix principle.

 What is true of the stone-bronze transition is true of other transitions.
 They were also brought about via dark ages.
 Within the stone age, it is possible to detect dark ages mediating the transitions to mesolithic and neolithic society.
-And this is what lies behind Hesiod's identification of an 'age of heroes' between the bronze and iron ages.
+And this is also what lies behind Hesiod's identification of an 'age of heroes' between the bronze and iron ages.
 The age of heroes was a time of violence and warrior culture, when kings and armies thrashed out a new geopolitical landscape for the iron age, and learned how to organise and fight with their new weapons.

 We can now return to the first point, i.e. that technological change occurred thousands of years earlier in some places than in others.